Ahmedhsultan/CustomizedListOfArrays/README.md

 - **LinkedList Implementation:**
     - **Duration:** PT3.678849S

-- **ListOfArrays Implementation:**
+- **CustomizedListOfArrays Implementation:**
     - **Duration:** PT0.052341S

 ### LinkedList Implementation

 Has implemented with the  default implementation of LinkedList

-### ListOfArrays Implementation
+### CustomizedListOfArrays Implementation

 Implemented to compile both implementation of Arrays and LinkedList to get advantage of fast random accesses and the ability of increasing the list length or capacity

 So How we did this:

-The ListOfArrays structure is initialized with a specified loading factor, which determines the capacity of each internal array within the list.
+The CustomizedListOfArrays structure is initialized with a specified loading factor, which determines the capacity of each internal array within the list.

 Each array linked to the next array by the end of the array